svenluijten/svenluijten.com-old/content/manage-your-dns-from-github-with-dnscontrol.md

 This workflow will run when you submit a new pull request to change anything in your `dnsconfig.js`, and will comment the changes you are about to make when you merge the pull request.

-As you can see, the first job (`check`) does not require the Cloudflare API token because all the `dnscontrol check` command does is make sure your `dnsconfig.js` file does not contain syntax errors.
+As you can see, the first job (`check`) does not require the Cloudflare API token because all the `dnscontrol check` command does is it makes sure your `dnsconfig.js` file does not contain syntax errors.

-The next job (`preview`), on the other hand, in a little more involved.
-We first define that it depends on the previous `check` job, so that we do not make unnecessary API calls to Cloudflare.
-Then, we invoke DNSControl's `preview` command using [`koenrh/dnscontrol-action`](https://github.com/koenrh/dnscontrol-action), passing in the `CLOUDFLARE_API_TOKEN` we defined earlier in the repository's secrets.
+The next job (`preview`), on the other hand, in a little bit more involved.
+We first define that it depends on the previous `check` job, so that we do not make unnecessary API calls to Cloudflare or waste build minutes on GitHub Actions.
+We then invoke DNSControl's `preview` command using [`koenrh/dnscontrol-action`](https://github.com/koenrh/dnscontrol-action), passing in the `CLOUDFLARE_API_TOKEN` we defined earlier in the repository's secrets.

 Because we gave this step an `id` of `preview`, we can refer to this in the next step to comment the output of the `dnscontrol preview` command on the pull request using [`unsplash/comment-on-pr`](https://github.com/unsplash/comment-on-pr).